-If you would like to contact our governors, please email Bridget Davies, Chair of Governors, at the following address: firstname.lastname@example.org
+If you would like to contact our governors, please email Sarah Richardson, Clerk to the Governors, at the following address: firstname.lastname@example.org

 - Bridget Davies – Chair of Governors

 - Jema Ball – Co Vice Chair of Governors

 - Helena Richards – Co Vice Chair of Governors